isomerpages/mci-corp/media-centre/speeches/_posts/2024-05-07-post-Speech by SMS Janil Puthucheary at the 2nd Reading of Cybersecurity (Amendment) Bill.md

 <p>i.
 One example of potential ESCIs could be universities.
 Universities
 are popular targets of malicious actors, given their standing in society, the sensitive research they may do, and the data they may possess.
-For instance, in 2019, the Australian National University detected a</p>
-<p>8</p>
-<p>database breach, reportedly by a state actor, which resulted in unauthorised
-access to extensive personal information, including bank records, tax details and passport information of students and staff dating back almost two decades.
+For instance, in 2019, the Australian National University detected a database breach, reportedly by a state actor, which resulted in unauthorised access to extensive personal information, including bank records, tax details and passport information of students and staff dating back almost two decades.
 Senior Australian officials feared that such data could be used to exploit or recruit students and alumni as informants.</p>